Julia Child: Tributes and homages

 Smith College used the proceeds from the sale of Child's house in Cambridge to partially fund an architecturally dramatic campus center that opened in 2003.
 On November 17, 2022, it honored her by naming it the Julia McWilliams Child '34 Campus Center.

+The long-running science fiction series Expeditionary Force (ExForce) has as a central character the AI in control of one of the main starships used in the series.
+This AI, nick-named "Nagatha" is specifically described as sounding exactly like Julia Child, and is voiced as such in the audiobooks.

 Awards and nominations

-On November 19, 2000, Child was made a Knight of France's Legion of Honor.
+On November 19, 2000, Child was made a Knight of France's Legion of Honour.
 She was elected a Fellow of the American Academy of Arts and Sciences in 2000.
 She was awarded the U.S. Presidential Medal of Freedom in 2003.
 She received honorary doctorates from Harvard University, Johnson & Wales University (1995), Smith College (her alma mater), Brown University (2000), and several others.
 In 2007, Child was inducted into the National Women's Hall of Fame.